scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

   )
   .dependsOn(lib)
 ```

-`macroLib` depends on `lib` in which we have our macro implementation.

 To test this new module, we make `app` depend on it.
 Also we make it cross compile.